jeremy-jarvis/jeremy-jarvis.github.io/_posts/2021-09-28-powerful-visual-testing-with-applitools.markdown

 But, how do we actually know that it is "right"?

-# Ad-hoc Testing
+# Ad hoc Testing
-The first technique we probably all start with, at least informally, is ad-hoc testing.
+The first technique we probably all start with, at least informally, is ad hoc testing.
 We navigate through our apps and look for things that feel "off".
 It's natural to do this, either as a part of developing an app, or as a basic way to "test" that our apps look right.
-Ad-hoc testing is useful and definitely has its place, but it can only go so far.
+Ad hoc testing is useful and definitely has its place, but it can only go so far.

-For one thing, ad-hoc testing can yield inconsistent results from day to day or person to person.
+For one thing, ad hoc testing can yield inconsistent results from day to day or person to person.
 One day, you might focus on a button's odd appearance and miss an obvious alignment problem.
 Someone else might focus on an entirely different problem and miss both of those issues.
 It can be hit and miss, which is why it helps to involve more than one person.

-Now, let's not poo-poo ad-hoc testing too much.
+Now, let's not poo-poo ad hoc testing too much.
 Its lack of structure is actually a strength, because you can think outside the box with what you examine and try out.
 One limitation, though, is that it does not ensure full coverage of the app.
 That is simply not its purpose.

 # Adding a Manual Visual Test Script
-Writing a manual visual test script is an important step into the world of consistent reproduceable testing.
+Writing a manual visual test script is an important step into the world of consistent reproducible testing.
 Following a script will allow you to verify that every screen in your app matches the UI design.
 Also, your testing is now reproducible by more than one person.
 This will make sure that no matter who executes the test script, every screen will be evaluated.
 Can we now dust off our hands and say "our job is done"?
 Well, not quite.

 ![Manual test script](/assets/images/checklist.jpg){: .image-right }

 As great as this is, there are some significant limitations with using manual test scripts.
 For one, manual testing can be a tedious, time consuming, and susceptible to human error.
 Also, it relies on the design sensibilities of the person executing the test.
 He or she has to compare the app to the design and evaluate if there are "meaningful" differences.
 One tester might be more picky or strict in his or her evaluation, while a different tester is more lenient.
 Two people may have very different opinions about what looks "close enough."
 This can cause the test results to be influenced not only by the app's adherence to the UI designs, but also the ability for the tester to correctly identify those differences.
 Even if you use a diff tool to help identify the differences, the outcome can still be affected by differences in opinion between different testers.

 Another downside is that it can take a long time to execute such manual testing.
 It can be very, very tedious.
 I think we can agree that when something takes a long time to do, we probably will avoid doing that thing very often.
 Just think about filing your taxes.
 Shudder...
 Thank goodness we only have to do that once per year!
-A team would likely de-prioritize such long and tedious testing in favor of more urgent work.
+A team would likely deprioritize such long and tedious testing in favor of more urgent work.
 Because of this, a team might go a long time between manual test executions, even waiting until just before release to execute the testing.
 I've totally been there.

 The problem with this is that infrequent testing, or "end of the project only" testing, delays a team's ability to find pesky visual design bugs until much later.
 This can cause an unfortunate surprise late in the project that requires rework, hitting at just the wrong time - when the project team is trying to get the app out the door.